 Flies For Fly Fishing

 You are going to need good flies if you want to maximize your success on the rivers.

 Flies for dry fly fishing, nymphing, streamer fishing, and wet fly fishing will be discussed on these pages:

 Check out my page on the Best Flies For Steelhead and my page on 29 Best Trout Flies: Modern Flies Used By River Guides.

 The Best Fly Boxes

-Part of your fly fishing gear will be a good fly box to put your flies into and there are all kinds to choose from.
+You will need a good fly box to put your flies into and there are all kinds to choose from.

 I have tested dozens of boxes over the years and some fly boxes are great and some are not so great.

 A good fly box should be waterproof, have a solid latch, and separate slots for each fly, and should allow you to organize and view your flies easily.

 There are two fly boxes that meet my criteria for a good box.